-An epidemiological base is usually preferred for generating utilisation and financial estimates if (in response to Subsection B.8) the submission concludes that, overall, the proposed drug has a therapeutic advantage over its main comparator(s).
-This decision parallels the cost-effectiveness approach that would be taken in submission section D. The epidemiological approach first estimates the number of people with the medical condition and then uses several steps to estimate the use of the proposed drug (see Subsection E.2) and of other drugs in the context of the main indication (see Subsection E.3).
+An epidemiological approach is usually preferred for generating utilisation and financial estimates if (in response to Subsection B.8) the submission concludes that, overall, the proposed medicine has a therapeutic advantage over its main comparator(s) (ie a superior therapeutic conclusion).

-However, a market-share base might be preferred to generate the utilisation and financial estimates if (in response to Subsection B.8) the submission concludes that, overall, the proposed drug is no worse than (ie noninferior to) its main comparator(s).
-This decision parallels the cost-minimisation approach that would be taken in submission section D, in response to Part III, Section D(i).
-The market-share approach first estimates the extent of the current market represented by the main indication and consequently the share likely to be taken by the proposed drug.

-Subsections E.1 to E.6 focus on the presentation of estimates adopting an epidemiological basis.
-Part III, Section E(i) presents the different requests that apply if adopting a market-share approach.
-Both approaches may be informative for some submissions - for example, where there is uncertainty in the therapeutic conclusion, or where there is large uncertainty in the expected utilisation (see Subsection E.6).
+However, a market-share approach might be preferred to generate the utilisation and financial estimates if (in response to Subsection B.8) the submission concludes that, overall, the proposed medicine is no worse than (ie noninferior to) its main comparator(s).
+However, both approaches may be informative for some submissions - for example, where there is uncertainty in the therapeutic conclusion, or where there is large uncertainty in the expected utilisation (see Subsection E.6).
 Presenting both approaches and demonstrating a concordance of comparable results across the approaches might reduce uncertainty in the utilisation and financial estimates.
-Appendix 9 shows the steps in each process and the relationship between the two approaches.
+Appendix 10 shows the steps in each process and the relationship between the two approaches.